nikoskalogridis/streamerbrainz/docs/plexamp.md

 It is primarily intended for Plexamp users, but the integration targets **a specific Plex player** by `machineIdentifier`.

-This document covers user setup/configuration/troubleshooting.
+This document covers user setup/configuration/troubleshooting using the YAML configuration file.
 Implementation details live in the architecture docs.

 ---